zhuganglie/sveltenew/posts/personalized-rule-in-china.md

 **Theoretical Framework:**

 This paper utilizes a neo-institutionalist framework to understand the dynamics of power within the CCP.
 Specifically, we draw on the concept of "path dependency" (Pierson, 2004) to argue that while Deng's reforms established a path towards collective leadership, pre-existing institutional legacies and informal norms within the CCP, combined with specific contextual factors, created opportunities for the re-emergence of personalized rule.
-We argue that Xi Jinping has skillfully leveraged these factors to consolidate his power and personalize his rule.
+Path dependency suggests that past decisions and institutional arrangements create inertia, making it difficult to deviate from established trajectories even when those trajectories may no longer be optimal.
+This inertia can arise from two main sources: increasing returns and vested interests.
+Increasing returns occur when the benefits of sticking with an existing system increase over time, making it increasingly costly to switch to a new system.
+Vested interests refer to actors who benefit from the status quo and thus have an incentive to resist change.

+In the case of China, the institutional legacies of the CCP, such as the concentration of power in the General Secretary position, created a potential pathway back to personalized rule even after Deng's reforms.
+This concentration of power, established during the Mao era, created a system of increasing returns, where the benefits of controlling the General Secretary position became increasingly valuable over time.
+Furthermore, it fostered vested interests within the party, namely those officials who benefited from the centralized power structure and had an incentive to maintain it.
+Xi Jinping has skillfully leveraged these factors – the increasing returns associated with the General Secretary position and the support of vested interests within the party – to consolidate his power and personalize his rule.
+For example, the anti-corruption campaign, while presented as a necessary measure to combat corruption, can also be interpreted as a way to eliminate political rivals and consolidate power within Xi's faction, reinforcing the existing power structure and further entrenching the path towards personalized rule.

 **Hypothesis:**